archaicvirus/CraptorioUpdates/README.md

 - This is a passion project for me, and I am putting as much time into this as I can for now.
 That is between IRL work and daily obligations.

-- With that being said, not much is final ATM.
-Many game-mechanics will likey be left out due to the constraints imposed by the Tic-80 dev enviornment.
+- Certain game-mechanics will likey be left out, due to the constraints imposed by TIC80.
 This is the point obviously, (or perhaps not so obvious to some) however I do intend to add as many features and mechanics from the original as technically feasible.

-# Updates:
+# Updates - Will post development and progress updates here
 - Currently working on worldgen, and oregen systems
 - Moved source code to private repo.
-I have put a lot of time and energy into this project, so I have to decided to take this step to protect my efforts while the project remains development.
+I have put a lot of time and energy into this project, so I have to decided to take this step to protect my efforts while the project remains in development.
 The code will still be fully available, but only after initial release.
 I will then open the internal branch.
-- Will still post regular progress updates here

 # Transport Belt
 - The idea here is to re-create belts VERY similar to factorio, however there are some differences.